Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 Get the look: Kirkland's Clear Tapered Glass Jar With Cork Lid, $39.99

 6. Transform a sunny window.

 Herb gardens love the sun — but there is barely enough room for you on your balcony, let alone all of those planters.
-Turn your bright kitchen window into a jungle paradise like The Bird and Her Song blogger Amber did with this clever DIY project.
+Turn your bright kitchen window into a jungle paradise, like Amber from The Bird and Her Song did, using this clever DIY project.

 You don't need a large backyard to run vines up a trellis.
 Turn your pothos plant into a piece of wall art by training it to climb along a sculptural, metal frame.

 Get the look: First Room Metal Garden Wall Trellis, $58.90 - $78.29

 9. Fill a leaning bookcase.